Steven Scoggan practices in the areas of complex business litigation, appeals, products liability, and catastrophic injury and wrongful death defense.

 - Defense Research Institute

-- Young Lawyers Steering Committee, Publications Subcommittee Vice-Chair
+- Young Lawyers Steering Committee, Co-Chair of the Publications Subcommittee

 - American Bar Association, Litigation Section